vincenzo-racca/spring-batch-partitioner/README.md

 - A scheduled **JobRunner** triggers the job periodically
 - It fetches all `deliveryDriverId##province` pairs via REST (mocked)
+- The job starts a `Master Step`, which starts the `Slave Step`, one for each partition `deliveryDriverId##province`
-- Each pair is processed by a `Slave Step` in parallel
+- Each `Slave Step` is processed in parallel and:
-- Each `Slave Step`:
     - reads from DynamoDB the PaperDelivery with the deliveryDriverId##province partition key
     - processes in chunks
     - writes/logs/removes the data

-At startup, the `main` application class clears and repopulates DynamoDB tables using `DynamoDbTemplate` and a mock data generator.

 ![Block Image](/spring-batch-01.webp)

 ![Block Image](/spring-batch-02.webp)

+At startup, the `main` application class clears and repopulates DynamoDB tables using `DynamoDbTemplate` and a mock data generator.

 ---